shafee777/CP_Tracker/README.md

 ### 4. Start the project

 **Backend**:
-cd backend
+1.cd backend
-Node index.js
+2.Node index.js

 **Frontend**:
-cd frontend
+1.cd frontend
-npm run dev
+2.npm run dev

-🧠 ML Recommendation System
+### 🧠 ML Recommendation System
 The ML engine fetches the user's solved problems, extracts tags, and matches them against a database of unsolved problems using cosine similarity (TF-IDF).
 The backend invokes Python via child_process.spawn() to return the top 10 recommendations.

-📚 API Endpoints
+### 📚 API Endpoints
 Endpoint	Description
 /all/:platform/:username	Fetch user data from LeetCode, Codeforces, or CodeChef /all/combined/:username	Unified profile from all platforms